|

 the family moved to southern Manitoba before

-finally settling in Winnipeg, Manit oba.
-At 16
+finally settling in Winnipeg, Manitoba.

-would complete her high school education with
+complete her high school education with correspondence

-British Columbia.
-She taught elementary school
+Columbia.
+She taught elementary school until 1965 when she

-in art.
-An artist who works with multimedia
+decided to make her career in art.
+An artist who works with

-producing works in ceramics, painting and
+multimedia producing works in ceramics, painting and

 papier-mâché.
-She took her subjects from daily
+She took her subjects from daily life such as a

-She has has had group and solo exhibitions of
+ceramic sculpture of fruit pies.
+She has has had group and solo

-her works across North America, France and
+exhibitions of her works across North America, France and Japan.

-National Art Gallery in Ottawa as well as by
+Winnipeg Art Gallery, the National Art Gallery in Ottawa as well

-private collectors.
-In 2002 she was inducted
+as by private collectors.
+In 2002 she was inducted into the

-into the Order of British Columbia.
-In 2013 she
+Order of British Columbia.
+In 2013 she earned the Audain Prize

-in the Visual Arts.
+for Lifetime Achievement in the Visual Arts.
 (2017) |

 |